 As an auditor, you should go above and beyond by providing recommendations like educating end users on what makes a strong password, identifying common characteristics of weak passwords, and ensuring other strong preventative controls are in place.
 Controls might include:

 - Checking for the adoption of a Clean Desk Policy and adherence to it.

 - Checking for passwords being passed in support tickets or emails.

-- Verifying that new users are required to change passwords when they first login.
+- Verify that new users are required to change passwords when they first log in.